groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cmx-to-tiff.md

         - icon: "far fa-file-CMX"
           title: " About CMX File Format"
           content: |
-            Files with CMX extension are Corel Exchange image file format that is used as presentation by CorelSuite applications.
+            Files with CMX extension are Corel Exchange image file format (also known as Corel Metafile Exchange) that is used as presentation by CorelSuite applications.
 It contains image data as vector graphics as well as metadata that describes the image.
 CMX files can be opened by CorelDraw, Corel Presentations, Paint Shop Pro and some versions of Adobe Illustrator.
+CMX files can be converted to other formats such as JPG and EPS.

           link: "https://docs.fileformat.com/image/cmx/"

     format:
         # format loop
-        - icon: "far fa-file-TIFF"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"